joshuaManlunas/playwright-test-auto-v2/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL) License - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License (GPL) License - see the LICENSE file for details

 ## How to Contribute
 * Fork or clone the project